persephone-tools/persephone/README.md

 progress.

 Current data formatting requirements:
 * Audio files are stored in `your-corpus/feat/`.
 A wide variety of audio formats are supported.
 * Transcriptions are stored in text files in `your-corpus/label/`
 * Each audio file is short (ideally no longer than 10 seconds).
 There is a script (`persephone/scripts/split_eafs.py`) added by Ben Foley to split audio files into utterance-length units based on ELAN input files.
 * Each audio file in `feat/` has a corresponding transcription file in `label/` with the same *prefix* (the bit of the filename before the extension).
 For example, if there is `feat/utterance_one.wav` then there should be `label/utterance_one.<extension>`. `<extension>` can be whatever you want, but it should describe how the labelling is done.
 For example, if it is phonemic then `feat/utterance_one.phonemes` is a meaningful filename.
 * Each transcript file includes a space-delimited list of *labels* to the model should learn to transcribe.
+For example:
-For example, in `data/na_example/label/crdo-NRU_F4_ACCOMP_PFV.0.phonemes` contains
+  * `data/na_example/label/crdo-NRU_F4_ACCOMP_PFV.0.phonemes` contains
-		* l e dz ɯ z e l e dz ɯ z e
+    `l e dz ɯ z e l e dz ɯ z e`
-	while data/na_example/label/crdo-NRU_F4_ACCOMP_PFV.0.**phonemes_and_tones**
-	might contain:
+  * `data/na_example/label/crdo-NRU_F4_ACCOMP_PFV.0.phonemes_and_tones`
-		* l e ˧ dz ɯ ˥ z e ˩ | l e ˧ dz ɯ ˥ z e ˩
+    might contain: `l e ˧ dz ɯ ˥ z e ˩ | l e ˧ dz ɯ ˥ z e ˩`
-	Persephone is agnostic to what your chosen labels are.
+* Persephone is agnostic to what your chosen labels are.
 It simply tries to figure out how to map speech to that labelling.
 These labels can be multiple characters long: the spaces demarcate labels.
-They can be any unicode characters.
+Labels can be any unicode character(s).
+* Spaces are used to delimit the units that the tool predicts.
+Typically these units are phonemes or tones, however they could also just be orthographic characters (though performance is likely to be a bit lower: consider trying to transcribe "$100").
+The model can't tell the difference between digraphs and unigraphs as long as they're tokenized in this format, demarcated with spaces.

-#### On choosing an appropriate label granularity.
+#### On choosing an appropriate label granularity

+Question: Suprasegmentals like tone, glottalizzation, nasalization, and length are all phonemic in the language I am using.
+Do they belong in one grouping or separately?

+Answer: I'm wary of making sweeping claims about the best approach to handle all these sorts of phenomena that will realise themselves differently between languages, since I'm neither a linguist nor do I have strong understanding for what features the model will learn each situation.
+(Regarding tones, the literature on this is also inconclusive in general).
+The best thing is to empirically test both approaches:

+1. Having features as part of the phoneme token.
+For example, a nasalized /o/ becomes /õ/.
+2. Having a separate token that follows the phoneme.
+For example, a high tone /o˥/ becomes two tokens: o ˥.

+Since there are many ways you can mix and match these, one consideration to keep in mind is how much larger the label vocabulary becomes by merging two tokens into one.
+You don't want this vocabulary to become too big because then its harder to learn features common to different tokens, and the model is less likely to pick the right one even if it's on the right track.
+In the case of vowel nasalization, maybe you only double the number of vowels, so it might be worth having merged tokens for that.
+If there are 5 different tones though, you might make that vowel vocabulary about 5 times bigger by combining them into one token, so its less likely to be good (though who knows, it might still yield performance improvements).

 #### On creating validation and test sets.